wendahere/JAWS/README.md

 This week our lecturer, Mr Tune, gave us a task.
 Make the entire chasis, incuding the motors, nuts, and all the washers.
 We managed to finish it on time.
 We also found out that the end goal for using fusion 360 was to make our design all in Fusion 360, every part of it. well then, see you next week!

 ## Week 16
-This week our lecturer task us with
+This week our lecturer task us with amking sure that our motors for our car is able to drive enough tourque so that it can carry all of our components

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxNDc4OTk5NCwxODM0NzMxMDIzLC0xNz
+eyJoaXN0b3J5IjpbLTU5NDAwMzAxOSwxODM0NzMxMDIzLC0xNz
 M5NTQ4MDQ3LC0zMjcwNDgwMjYsLTM2NDYxNjAxMiwtMTE3ODM5
 NTYxOCwxODQ4NzMzNTY0LDM3NTEyNDYzMCwtMjA4OTg2OTU5NS
 wtNjkyODI5NTU5LC0xODUxOTMyODgwLDIwNzQyNjk3NTIsLTE1